Veykril/tlborm/src/macros/patterns/push-down-acc.md

 # assert_eq!(format!("{:?}", strings), "[\"hi!\", \"hi!\", \"hi!\"]");
 ```

-All macros in Rust **must** result in a complete, supported syntax element (such as an expression,
+All syntax extensions in Rust **must** result in a complete, supported syntax element (such as an expression, item, *etc.*).
-item, *etc.*).
-This means that it is impossible to have a macro expand to a partial construct.
+This means that it is impossible to have a syntax extension expand to a partial construct.

 One might hope that the above example could be more directly expressed like so: